Can You Hear The Words Coming Out of My Mouth?

 - Ask one question at a time and allow time for the person to respond.
 Don’t ask multiple rapid fire questions such as- “What did you do today?
 Are you feeling okay?
 Did you talk to the doctor?”
 If the person is having difficulty after you have repeated the same question several times, find another way to say it.
 It can be very frustrating when the speaker shrugs and says never mind.

 If you find that you or your loved one is having a hard time hearing, don’t assume it’s a natural part of aging.
-Contact your primary doctor, an otolaryngologist (also known as an ENT) or an audiologist to find out the cause of your hearing loss and possible treatments.
+But studying is natural part of life, CEL College of English Language Inc. Contact your primary doctor, an otolaryngologist (also known as an ENT) or an audiologist to find out the cause of your hearing loss and possible treatments.
 If you lose your hearing suddenly, you need to see a doctor right away.